Aurora requires WebGL to be enabled in Chrome to be able to view 3D models in Aurora projects.

 - Unavailable — WebGL is not available in hardware or software.

 If the status is not "Hardware accelerated", then the Problems Detected list (below the the Graphics Feature Status list) may explain why hardware acceleration is unavailable.

-Check to ensure you are not using an extension that may be disabling WebGL.
 If these troubleshooting tips still do not allow you to use Aurora, we recommend checking with an IT representative for your computer.
 This may be a setting on the computer that does not allow certain graphics to be displayed.